abdulkader-adnan/miu-GPA-calculator/README.md

-# miu-GPA-calculator
-🎓 MIU GPA Calculator
+# MIU GPA Calculator
-A console-based C++ application designed for Misr International University (MIU) Computer Science students to calculate and manage their GPA.

-✨ Features
+This C++ project is a GPA calculator developed for MIU Computer Science students.
-This project provides a simple interface with two primary roles:
+It provides a console-based interface with two main roles:

-🧑‍💻 Admin Role
+## Admin Feature
-Enter Scores: Allows administrators to enter and save new scores for students by semester.
+- Allows administrators to enter and save student scores.

-Data Persistence: Saves all new scores to the students.txt file.

-🧑‍🎓 Student Role
+## Student Feature
-View Transcript: Displays a full academic transcript, including courses, scores, letter grades, and grade points.
+- Allows students to view their full academic transcript.

-Calculate GPA: Computes both semester and cumulative GPA based on the scores entered.
+- Calculates both semester and cumulative GPA.

+---

-🛠️ Technical Details
+### Technical Details
-Language: C++

-Core Structure: Built using object-oriented principles.
-The main classes are:

-Course: Manages course name, credit hours, score, and grade points.

-Semester: Holds an array of Course objects for a specific semester.

-Student: Manages student ID and an array of Semester objects.
+The program is built using C++ with classes for:
+- **Course** – manages course information such as code, name, credits, and grade.
+- **Semester** – stores and manages multiple courses per semester.
+- **Student** – represents a student with their semesters and GPA data.

-Data Handling: The program reads and writes data from local text files:
+The application reads and writes data from text files:

-courses.txt: Stores the university's course catalog (course name, credit hours).

-students.txt: Stores student IDs and their corresponding scores for each course.
+- `courses.txt` – stores course information.
+- `students.txt` – stores student records and grades.

+All changes made by the admin are saved back to the respective files for future use.